 Painting/treating your pallet bin

-I thought it would, and that’s because the majority of the pressure if pushing down, not out.
-Certainly, mine have been going for two years and so far so good.
+It turned out that they are, and that’s because the majority of the pressure is pushing down, not out.
+Certainly, mine have been going for several years now.